-Effective as of February 23, 2021, the Compensation Committee approved an increase in the base salaries of Mr. Hogan and Mr. Martin to \$480,000 and \$410,000, respectively.
-The Compensation Committee approved this increase as being consistent with the Compensation Committee's desire to remain competitive and as a reflection of the executive's role within the Company, including Mr. Hogan's appointment as President in February 2021.
-Mr. Davis's base salary remained at \$650,000 for 2021, consistent with his 2020 base salary.
+Effective as of February 22, 2022, the Compensation Committee approved an increase in the base salaries of Messrs.
+Hogan and Martin to \$520,000 and \$460,000, respectively.
+The Compensation Committee approved these increases to remain competitive and as a reflection of the executive's role within the Company, including Mr. Hogan's appointment as President in February 2021.
+Mr. Davis's base salary remained at \$650,000 for 2022, consistent with his 2021 base salary.